ScopeCreep-zip/ossidata/docs/FLASHING_SOLUTION.md

 We solved TWO distinct hanging problems:

 ### Solution 1: avrdude Configuration
 The initial "avrdude hang problem" was a configuration issue.
-With the correct flags (`-s -qq`), avrdude works perfectly without any terminal interaction.
+With the correct flags (`-q -q -D`), avrdude works perfectly without any terminal interaction across all versions (including 8.1+).

 ### Solution 2: Claude Code Integration
 The Claude Code terminal hanging was a process management issue.
 Running flash in external terminals completely isolates the process from Claude Code, preventing hangs.